Home / Service Level Agreement

 Bentley shall measure performance against the Availability Commitment during a calendar month based on the following calculation:

-Minutes Availability % = Available Minutes – Unscheduled Downtime/ Available Minutes
+Availability % = Available Minutes – Unscheduled Downtime/ Maximum Available Minutes X 100

-• Users will be given notice of Maintenance Windows which will be used to apply required patches to the IT infrastructure to ensure the continued security, availability, and performance of the system.
-Wherever practical, Maintenance Windows will occur outside of Subscriber’s core business hours.
+• Users will be given notice of Maintenance Windows which will be used to apply required updates to the Cloud Offering to ensure the continued security, availability, and performance of the Cloud Offering.
+Wherever practical, Maintenance Windows will be scheduled outside of Subscriber’s core business hours.

-• Where Bentley provides multiple production services, identified by different Universal Resource Locators (URLs), the availability will be calculated for each URL.
+• Where Bentley provides multiple production services that are identified by different Universal Resource Locators (URLs), the availability will be calculated for each URL.

 Remedies